 Choosing and Applying Concealer

-Once you’ve neutralized the darkness with a corrector, the next step is sealing the deal with concealer.
+Once you’ve neutralized the darkness with a corrector, the next step in how to cover dark circles with makeup is sealing the deal with concealer.
 This is where the real coverage happens.
-However, not all concealers are created equal-and using the wrong type or applying it incorrectly can undo all the effort you put into color correcting.
+However, not all concealers are created equal-and using the wrong type or applying it incorrectly can undo all the effort you put into how to cover dark circles with makeup effectively.

 Choosing the Right Concealer

-The goal is to use a concealer that matches your skin tone or is just one shade lighter.
-Going too light can result in an ashy or grey appearance, especially on medium to deep skin tones.
+The goal when learning how to cover dark circles with makeup is to choose a concealer that matches your skin tone or is just one shade lighter.
+When you’re focusing on how to cover dark circles with makeup, avoid using a concealer that’s too light, as it can create an ashy or grey look, especially on medium to deep skin tones.

 Types of Concealers: